Regional Medical Libraries for the National Network of the National Library of Medicine (UG4) (RFA-LM-20-001) (Clinical Trial Not Allowed)

 Additional information about the Network of the National Library of Medicine and the existing RML networks can be found at the Network of the National Library of Medicine website.

 Submit questions about this funding opportunity to to NLMRMLQuestions@mail.nih.gov.

 Alan VanBiervliet, Ph.D.

-The National Network of Libraries of Medicine (NNLM) participated in all seven sites for the national launch of the NIH All of Us Research Program (AoURP) on May 6, 2018.
+The Network of the National Library of Medicine (NNLM) participated in all seven sites for the national launch of the NIH All of Us Research Program (AoURP) on May 6, 2018.
 The event announced the opening of the national participant recruitment in NIH's research program that aims to enable the research breakthroughs that will bring us precision medicine.
 In addition to participating in each launch site, the NNLM and the Delta Research and Educational Foundation hosted the Kansas City launch site.
 Last August NLM and the NNLM entered into a partnership with the NIH AoURP program to work with public libraries to engage local communities, raise awareness about the program for populations underrepresented in biomedical research, and improve health literacy.
-For more information about NNLM's activities in the NIH AoURP see https://nnlm.gov/all-of-us.
+For more information about NNLM's activities in the NIH AoURP see https://allofus.nih.gov/about/all-us-research-program-overview .